 This collaborative project between Imperial College, the Natural History Museum London, Addis Ababa University, and the National Institute of Medical Research in Tanzania will help inform how water treatment in endemic areas should be designed.
 Chlorination, filtration and ultraviolet disinfection experiments will be conducted in Ethiopia and Tanzania.
 Regular dissemination meetings will be held to share the knowledge acquired through this project.

 Laura obtained a BEng in Bioresource Engineering from McGill University, Canada in 2013.
 She went on to graduate from Imperial College London with an MSc in Environmental Engineering and Business Management.
 After working for a London-based engineering consultancy, she joined the EPSRC Centre for Doctoral Training in Sustainable Civil Engineering at Imperial College London in 2016.
-She is supervised by Dr. Michael Templeton and will work in close collaboration with the Natural History Museum.
+She is supervised by Prof Michael Templeton.

 Laura is the recipient of the 2019 International Water Association's Huw Taylor Prize for exceptional scientific contribution to water and sanitation solutions in emergency and developing settings.
 She also received Imperial College's Tuh Fuh Lee Memorial Prize in 2019.